seancraven/CDS_book/editing_the_book.md

 ```{tip}
 When working with GitHub if you are asked for a password in the shell, this is not the website password but a gpg key that you can generate from your github page online.
 Instructions are found [here](https://docs.github.com/en/authentication/managing-commit-signature-verification/adding-a-gpg-key-to-your-github-account)
 ```
-After you have done this you will have to rename the original remote:
+If you cloned the previous enviroment then you will have to rename the original remote, otherwise skip this command:
 ```
 git remote rename origin upstream
 ```
-Add your GitHub remote:
+Add your GitHub remote repo:
 ```
 git remote add origin  https://github.com/your-account/your-repository.git
 ```
-Finally we push the content to the repo:
+Finally, we push the content to the repo:
 ```
 git push origin main
 ```